Merrimack Warriors: Conferences

-Basketball
+Men’s Basketball

 The Merrimack college men’s basketball team has had a fair amount of success at the Division II level, making the NCAA tournament 11 times.
 They made an even bigger splash in 2019-2020, in their first Division I season.
 They went 14-4 in conference and 20-11 overall, to win the NEC regular season.
 This was the first time that a transitioning team had won a regular season title in their first year.
 The Warriors also won the NEC tournament in 2023, but could not go to the NCAA tournament because of the NCAA transition period.

+Women’s Basketball

+The Merrimack Warriors women’s basketball team had its inaugural season in 1972.
+They made the DII NCAA final four back to back seasons in 2004 and 2005 where they had a program best 31-4 record.
+In 2026 they made their first appearance in the WNIT.

-Hockey
+Men’s Ice Hockey

 The Merrimack college men's ice hockey program was one of the first sports to be recognized as a varsity program, in 1954.
 They were very successful at the D2 level, winning numerous ECAC 2 championships in the 1960s and 1970s.
 In 1978, they became the first team in school history to win a national championship, beating Lake Forest 12-2.
 In 1985, they became the first Merrimack program to move to DI.
 From 1987 to 1989, they won three straight ECAC East titles.
 They got an at-large bid to the NCAA tournament in 1988 after a 32-win campaign.
 They were the first team in school history to make a D1 NCAA tournament.
 During the 1989-90 season, they officially joined Hockey East, where they remain.
+In 2026 the team won their first Hockey East tournament championship, becoming the first #8 seed to accomplish the milestone.

+Women’s Ice Hockey

+The Merrimack women’s ice hockey team played its inaugural season in 2015–16, like the men’s program they compete in Hockey East.